-Are you looking for a solution on how to clone hard drive to SSD on Windows 11/10?
+Are you looking for a solution on how to clone hard drive to SSD on Windows 11/10 and Windows Server?
 This guide covers the full steps on the process with the best disk cloning software.

 Upgrading from a traditional hard drive to a solid-state drive (SSD) can dramatically boost your computer's performance, responsiveness, and overall lifespan.
 However, the transition can be daunting if you're faced with reinstalling your operating system and applications.